iotsrg/ICEBite/README.md

 Additionally, detailed PCB diagrams are available via the provided link for easy reference and assembly.

-ICE-Bite from IoTSecurity101 offers a practical and affordable solution for soldering and inspection needs, empowering DIY enthusiasts and professionals alike to enhance their projects without breaking the bank.
+ICE-Bite from IoTSRG offers a practical and affordable solution for soldering and inspection needs, empowering DIY enthusiasts and professionals alike to enhance their projects without breaking the bank.

 ## <span style="color:#FF6347">Contributors:</span>
 1. [Karthik Ekanathan](https://github.com/kekanath)